-This is my sixteenth September at U of T Scarborough, and my first as the Acting Vice-Dean Teaching, Learning & Undergraduate Programs.
-I’m looking very much forward to the coming year and hope that your experiences this term, on campus and off, as part of our community, will engage your passion for learning.
-Along with challenges will come innovative opportunities, life-long connections and friendships, explore new pathways, and engage in transformative learning that will shape your contribution to our world and our historical moment.
+This is my tenth year at U of T Scarborough, and my first as the Acting Vice-Dean Teaching, Learning & Undergraduate Programs.
+I’m looking very much forward to the coming year and hope that your experiences as part of our community, will engage your passion for learning.
+Along with challenges will come innovative opportunities, life-long connections and friendships, as you explore new pathways, and engage in transformative learning that will shape your contribution to our world and your chance to make a difference.

 Wishing you all the best for the year ahead.